Light Vehicle Simulators

 Here is our Youtube-Channel for car simulators.

-The simulator is less space consuming and due the construction a money-saving alternative to the standard simulators with LCD screens.
+The simulator is less space consuming and due the construction a money-saving alternative to the standard simulators.

 We offer the following modules to be used within the fields of driver training, road safety, emergency vehicle driver training, fitness assessment, and for promotional purposes: